dxrcy/phonet-old/README.md

   [TESTS]  Custom test, separate with comma (Ignores tests in file)

 Options:
-  -f, --file <FILE>  Path of file to parse and test [default: .phoner] -h, --help         Print help information
+  -f, --file <FILE>  Path of file to parse and test [default: phoner] -h, --help         Print help information
   -V, --version      Print version information
 ```

 # File syntax

-A `.phoner` file is used to define the rules, classes, and tests for the program.
+A `phoner` file is used to define the rules, classes, and tests for the program.

 The syntax is command based.